KeithBurghardt/Stack-Exchange-User-Behavior/README.md

 •	one of your questions or answers is voted down/not useful: −2

-•	you vote an answer down/not useful: −1

 •	All users start with one reputation point.